 How to use the latest Git on CentOS 7

-When I installed Visual Studio Code on CentOS 7, I got annoyed that the git version was out of date, so I installed the latest version.
+When I installed Visual Studio Code on CentOS 7, it complained about an outdated version of git, so I angrily tried installing the latest version.

-git that can be installed using yum on CentOS 7 is 1.8.
+The git version available for installation via yum on CentOS 7 is 1.8.

 If you want a later version of git, the only way to do this currently seems to be to install it from source